 This test is designed for use with finished drinking water.
+Please see the Brackish or Sea Water Sample Preparation technical bulletin for information on the screening of marine water samples.
 The Microcystins Strip Test provides only a preliminary qualitative test result.
 Use another more quantitative analytical method such as ELISA or instrumental analysis to obtain a confirmed quantitative analytical result.
 Apply good judgement to any test result, particularly when preliminary positive results are observed.